inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-12-04-how-to-prove-it-ch-5-sec-3.markdown

 title:  "How To Prove It, Ch-5 Sec-5.3, Inverses of Functions"
 tags: mathematics howToProveIt
 ---
-This post contains solutions of Chapter - 5, Section - 5.3, Inverses of Functions.
+This post contains solutions of Chapter - 5, Section - 5.3, Inverses of Functions from Velleman's book **How To Prove It**.

 <!--more-->